 I believe Microsoft Endpoint Manager is the best tool to manage your endpoints.
 I also believe that we are the best partner you can choose to perform the services related to Endpoint Management projects.
 Steeves and Associates are specialized in Endpoint Management and our technical body is composed by Microsoft Certified Professionals, Microsoft Certified Trainers, recipients of the Microsoft “Most Valuable Professional” award and specialized technical resources on supporting technologies, such as Networking, Packaging, Microsoft 365 and Security.

 David Nudelman is the Director, Services and Alliances at Steeves and Associates, a specialized Microsoft Infrastructure professional services boutique.
-One of Steeves key solution areas of expertise is on Endpoint Management.
+His main area of expertise is Endpoint Management.